 Turn someone around.

 'Turner' - one who turns, has flexibility, movement, wheels, energy, cycles.
 There are half turns and full turns, 180 degree revolutions, and 360 orbits, Turners bring transformation!
-Turn water to wine, the Word to flesh, fear to faith, ideas to reality, hate to love, tragedy to comedy, much-too-much-intensity to joy.
+Turn water to wine, the Word to flesh, fear to faith, ideas to reality, hate to love, tragedy to comedy, much-too-much-intensity to levity.
 Storytellers turn details into a resonant narrative that illuminates our humanness, creates understanding.

 Someone who turns might be a whirling dervish in an ecstatic dance, or someone who pays full attention to what is an annoyance to others.
 Turn cruelty and wrong to justice; turn towards the bullshit and talk back to it and heard or not, turn away and fellowship with beloved friends.
 Become a turner whose craft renders wood splinterless or clay rounded.